 Skip to main content

-Our research in the area of Cellular & Molecular Neuroscience covers a broad spectrum of approaches to understand the functions and dysfunctions of specific molecules and cell types in the brain and spinal cord.
+Our research in the area of cellular and molecular neuroscience covers a broad spectrum of approaches to understand the functions and dysfunctions of specific molecules and cell types in the brain and spinal cord.
 Ongoing studies by department faculty are revealing molecular/cellular mechanisms in a variety brain regions, including basal ganglia, spinal cord, neocortex and hippocampus, and in both normal and pathological states, particularly Parkinson’s disease, chronic pain and neurodevelopmental disorders.
 A major theme is ion channels and electrophysiology.

 Labs in This Research Area